-It should be noted that the upper soils encountered within the borings performed at this site are considered moisture sensitive.
+It should be noted that the upper soils encountered within the borings performed at this site, especially the silty clay soils encountered within the upper 3 feet of boring B-3, are considered moisture sensitive.
 If wet at the time of construction, it may be necessary to further undercut and replace the near surface soils prior to the placement of any required structural fill.
 In lieu of extensive undercutting and replacement, surficial soft, wet or otherwise unstable soils could be stabilized or chemically dried by the addition of lime, fly ash or cement.
 If a chemical stabilization option is considered, SITE Engineering should be contacted to provide additional recommendations.

 After subgrade preparation and observation have been completed and a stable subgrade is verified or provided, structural fill placement may begin.
 The first layer of fill should be placed in a relatively uniform horizontal lift and be adequately keyed into the stripped and scarified subgrade soils.
 Fill soils should be free of organic or other deleterious materials, have a maximum particle size less than 2 inches, have a liquid limit of 42 or less, a plasticity index between 10 and 22, and classify as CL in accordance with the Unified Soil Classification System (ASTM D-2487).
 Soils which classify as ML (silt) are not recommended for use as structural fill.
-Soils with less than 60 percent fines (material passing a number 200 sieve) should also not be used as fill on this site due to their permeable nature and the volume change potential of the underlying highly plastic subgrade soils.
 More stringent plasticity requirements may be warranted in the pavement areas depending on the type of base chosen.